 Somewhere along the line, I lost touch with the franchise.
 It could be because I couldn’t afford to keep buying Nintendo handheld consoles, or it could be because I moved onto games with more “mature” content.
 Despite that, I have such a huge sense of nostalgia surrounding the Pokemon franchise that I feel just as connected to it as I did as a child.

-So, today I decided to introduce my 4-year-old to Pokemon.
+So, today I introduced my 4-year-old to Pokemon.
 Not the games (playing an RPG, even one aimed at a younger audience, would be impossible when you can’t read), but the TV series.
 I mean, Pokemon are cute animals, kids like cute animals, it should have worked, right?

 It was a disaster.

 My daughter watched the screen bored for a few minutes but all was well.
 Ash woke up, he was late, I could feel myself getting excited that he was about to get his very first Pokemon.
-Bulbasaur, Squirtle and Charmander are gone, I’m ready for what’s about to happen.
-There’s Pikachu and…oh yeah…
+Bulbasaur, Squirtle and Charminar are gone, and I’m ready for what’s about to happen.
+Oh, there’s Pikachu and… oh yeah…

 Pikachu electrocutes everyone.